 You are a very comfortable, married woman with children.
 You have a good roof over your head, help with childcare, maybe even assistance with housecleaning and other drudgeries of daily life.
 All courtesy of a husband with a profession that pays for all of those very nice conveniences.

-So, the challenge becomes what to do with your leisure time, which is now pretty much all your time.
-Why of course you go register with Cafemom.com or some other mommy blogging site where you can spend hours a day trashing out your husband and picking at all his “flaws,” proving to the world you don’t pay that much attention to your children, who also have “flaws” you want to talk about.
+The challenge becomes what to do with your leisure time, which is now pretty much all your time.
+You register with Cafemom.com or some other mommy blogging site where you can spend hours a day trashing your husband and picking at all his flaws, thereby proving to the world that you don’t pay that much attention to your children, who also have flaws you want to over share.

-Or, your husband divorced you/you divorced him and you spend much of your days on Pinterest, Twitter and other social media complaining about what a “deadbeat” he is.
-Never mind that he’s actually working a full-time job and a part-time job to pay you spousal and child support and you spend your days Tweeting and posting “Moms do it all” memes on Facebook while your kids are in school the better part of the day.
+Or, your husband divorced you or you divorced him and you spend much of your days on Pinterest, Twitter and other social media complaining about what a “deadbeat” he is.
+Never mind that he’s actually working a full-time job and a part-time job to pay you spousal and child support as you spend your days Tweeting and posting “Moms do it all” memes on Facebook while your kids are in school the better part of the day.

-At this point you know you have hit pay dirt.
+At this point you know you’ve hit pay dirt.
 You can spend all your time complaining about your privileged life, and you will get a ton of support from it from your fellow Mommy Bloggers.
 What’s not to like?